 S5.5 Standing submission – A legal submission technique may be applied in a standing position and the opponent may be manoeuvred to a ground position provided there is no attempt to throw the opponent with a lock or strangle applied.
+However, if the immobilisation technique is lost during a transition to the ground or the opponent escapes, then the competitors are to be stood-up.
 Transition to the ground must be with due regard and care for the safety of the opponent.

 S5.6 On the Ground submission – A legal submission technique may be applied in a grappling position on the ground provided the technique is applied within view of the referee.
 If through the movement of the competitors, the referee is not able to monitor the technique then he or she will call “BREAK” and may either call for a submission under article S5.2 (win by decision) or declare no submission points, although 2-points under article 5.3 (submission not successful) may still be awarded by judges.